FAQ on Coronavirus

 Does the BDAE pay for the Covid 19 vaccination?

 Vaccination against Covid-19 is covered by the scope of benefits of the EXPAT INFINITY premium variant.
 All other international health insurance products do not currently have Covid 19 vaccination included in the scope of benefits.
-However, we can confirm that we are working on a solution beyond the current insurance terms and conditions.

 Am I covered if I get sick with Covid-19?